-The most frequently reported adverse reactions include: lightheadedness, dizziness, sedation, nausea and vomiting.
-These effects seem to be more prominent in ambulatory than in nonambulatory patients and some of these adverse reactions may be alleviated if the patient lies down.
+The most frequently reported adverse reactions are light-headedness, dizziness, sedation, nausea and vomiting.
+These effects seem to be more prominent in ambulatory than in non-ambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.